 The sight of up to hundreds of dead and dying fish along the shores of your favorite pond or lake can be distressing and often lead to concerns about pollution.
-Fish do act as the "canary in the coal mine", so it's natural that someone would think a fish kill was the result of pollution.
-But in fact, the exact opposite is true.
-The vast majority of the fish kills reported turn out to be natural events.
+But in fact, the vast majority of the fish kills reported turn out to be natural events.

 Natural fish kills are generally the result of low dissolved oxygen levels (anoxia), spawning stress or fish diseases.
 Dissolved oxygen depletion is one of the most common causes of natural fish kills.
 This can be the case at anytime of the year but generally occurs during severe winters or late spring/early summer.